smp/AI_ML_Workshops/lab-3-Hands_on_with_Apache_MXNet/README.md

 mod.bind(for_training=False, data_shapes=[('data', (1,3,224,224))])
 ```

 ‘224 x 224’ is the image resolution, that’s how the model was trained.
 ‘3’ is the number of channels : red, green and blue (in this order).
 ‘1’ is the batch size: we’ll predict one image at a time.
+You may get an error around label-names - you can ignore this.

-set the model parameters.
+Set the model parameters.

 ```python
 mod.set_params(arg_params, aux_params)